benmizrahi/gcp-dlp-tools/README.md

 2. **DLP API Enabled**: Enable the DLP API in your GCP project.
 3. **Service Account**: Create a service account with the required permissions and download its JSON key file.
 4. **Python Environment**: Install Python 3.7 or later.
+5. **Bucket for results**: The bucket where script outputs will be stored.

 ## Setup Instructions